jackcarrozzo/brainfuck-processor/README.txt

 cycles for fetching and setting... not that this is at all a performance-driven project ;-)

+* How do I run this?
+	Just say 'make'.
+It will build, simulate, then open the wave viewer for you.

 * TODOs:
 	- Write the opcode handlers for [ and ]
 	- Move the odd RAM code into the processor so